-Some mosquitoes will bite through clothing.
-Consider using clothing pre-treated with insecticides but remember that repellent must still be applied to exposed skin.
+Wear loose, light-coloured clothing with long sleeves and pants when outside.
+Also wear socks and shoes where possible.
+Clothing pre-treated with insecticides can provide additional protection but remember that repellent must still be applied to exposed skin.

+Apply repellent to all areas of exposed skin, after you apply sunscreen.
 Avoid putting repellent near the eyes and mouth, or over open wounds, broken skin or abrasions.
 Always follow the product label instructions.

-And for children - most skin repellents are safe for use on children aged 3 months and older when used according to directions, although some formulations are only recommended for children aged 12 months and older - always check the product label for recommended age use.
+Most repellents are safe for use on children aged 3 months and older when used according to directions, although some formulations are only recommended for children aged 12 months and older - always check the product label for recommended age use.

-Protection during pregnancy - registered mosquito repellents used according to product label instructions are considered safe for use during pregnancy and while breast-feeding.
+Registered mosquito repellents used according to product label instructions are considered safe for use during pregnancy and while breast-feeding.

-Devices that use light to attract and electrocute insects have not been proven to be effective in reducing mosquito numbers and often kill more harmless insects.
+Devices that use light to attract and electrocute insects have not been proven to be effective in reducing mosquito numbers and often kill harmless insects.

 When travelling overseas it is important to be aware of the biting patterns of the local mosquitoes which transmit diseases.
 For example:

-Properly cleaned and chlorinated swimming pools are rarely a source of mosquito breeding but neglected pools can be a haven for mosquitoes.
+Properly cleaned and chlorinated swimming pools are rarely a source of mosquito breeding, but neglected pools can be a haven for mosquitoes.